dougalg/Key-BNC/README.md

 ###Word List###

 The BNC word list is a CSV file and can be located in LL_OR_BNC/Data directory.
 It is encoded in UTF8 which may cause some characters to display incorrectly in MS Excel.

+###Versions###

+v1.1
+- Minor changes to OR algorithm
+- Add sorting by all columns
+- UI enhancements
+- Updated wordlist and tokenization
+- Added proper help and about information